deekayen/aidstoscoutmastership/manuscript/character.md

 Here, again, Scouting comes very practically to the aid of the teacher, and has already given extraordinarily good results.

-The way in which Scouting can help is through the following:–
+The way in which Scouting can help is through the following:-

 (a) Personal example of the Scoutmaster.